 Master of Tropical Veterinary Science

-Completion of qualifications recognised as equivalent to the above; or
+Completion of an AQF level 7 bachelor degree in veterinary science; or qualifications recognised as equivalent to the above.

 Additional selection requirements